Zehelein/pg-transactional-outbox/README.md

 (which was based on an outbox message) in the inbox table.
 The database role for this connection needs insert permissions to the inbox table.

-The other central function is `initializeInboxService`.
+The other central function is `initializeInboxListener`.
 It takes a configuration object with one database connection (`pgReplicationConfig`) based on a user with the replication attribute to receive notifications when a new inbox message is created.
 And a second database connection (`pgConfig`) to open a database transaction to process the inbox message and the message handler data changes.
 The configuration includes also the `settings` for database schema and table name of the inbox table, the name of the used PostgreSQL publication, and the name of the used PostgreSQL logical replication slot.

 ## General